 -Raise the head and shoulders forward and up without pushing with the arms.
-Because you are not pushing on your arms this is a small movement that spares the lower back but lengthens and strengthens the upper back.
+Done without weight on the arms, this is a small movement that spares the lower back but lengthens and strengthens the upper back.

--Keep the back of your neck long, looking at the mat rather than forward.
+-Keep the back of your neck long, looking at the mat rather than up.
 The neck is supposed to continue the curve of the upper spine in this pose.

 -Exhale and lower the head and shoulders down.
 Repeat a few times.